particle-iot/spark-setup-android/README.md

 ## License

-Particle Android Cloud SDK is available under the Apache License 2.0.
-See the LICENSE file for more info.
+The Particle Device Setup library is available under the Apache License 2.0.
+See the `LICENSE` file for the complete text of the license.